Where to Discuss?

 Config Path

-The main method is basically just instatiating class, along with prepared parameters.
+The main method is essentially just, instantiating the class with the prepared parameters.

-Instead of folder path, we use config path.
-This way we can store more variable, than just directory.
+Instead of using a folder path, we use the config path.
+This allows us to store more variables, not just the directory.

 Merge CSV: Calc Macro: Main Method